Bernie Sanders 2020 presidential campaign

 The 2020 presidential campaign of Bernie Sanders was an election campaign from the junior United States senator from Vermont.
 It began with Sanders's formal announcement on February 19, 2019.
 The announcement followed widespread speculation that he would run again after running unsuccessfully in the 2016 Democratic presidential primaries.

 Sanders consistently polled among the top three Democratic candidates nationally.
 Sanders raised $6 million in the first 24 hours of his announcement, beating out Kamala Harris's $1.6 million for the highest amount raised on day one.
-Sanders raised $10 million in the first week since launching his campaign.
+Sanders raised $10 million in the first week after launching his campaign.
 Within each of the four quarters of 2019, Sanders' campaign raised $18.2 million, $18 million, $25.3 million, and $34.5 million, respectively.
 In the first, third and fourth quarters, the campaign had the largest haul for any candidate in the Democratic field.
 In the second quarter, he was outraised by Elizabeth Warren.
 On September 19, 2019, Sanders' campaign announced that they had reached 1 million individual donors, becoming the fastest presidential campaign in history to do so.
 As of January 2020, Sanders had raised more money than any other Democratic candidate, and only self-funded billionaires Tom Steyer and Michael Bloomberg had more cash on hand.

 The national co-chairs of the campaign were Ben & Jerry's co-founder Ben Cohen, U.S. representative Ro Khanna, Our Revolution president Nina Turner, and San Juan mayor Carmen Yulín Cruz.
 The campaign manager was Faiz Shakir.

 Sanders suspended his presidential campaign on April 8, 2020, following a string of losses to his chief rival Joe Biden and a dwindling path to the nomination.
 He endorsed Biden on April 13.